 If you suspect a tramadol overdose, call 911 immediately.

-Tramadol use may be associated with certain side effects, the severity of which may be increased when misused nonmedically.
-Some of the risks and side effects of tramadol include:7
+Tramadol use is associated with certain side effects, the severity of which may increase when the drug is used nonmedically.
+Some of the health risks and side effects of tramadol use include:7

-- Increased risk of seizures (risk may be further increased when used with other drugs).
+- Increased risk of seizures (risk may be further increased when tramadol is used with other drugs).

 - Increased risk of abuse in people with addiction history.